kevinchannon/wite/README.md

 #include <with/maths/value_range.hpp>
 ```

 A small class that expresses an interval, in the mathematical sense.
-You give it the min and max of the range in its constructor and the you can test where values are inside or ourside the range, etc.
+You give it the min and max of the range in its constructor, and you can test where values are inside or outside the range, etc.

 ```c++
 const auto val_rng = maths::value_range{-10, 10};